Emilie de Ravin: Career

-A year later, De Ravin had a lead role and was cast as Brenda Carter in the remake of The Hills Have Eyes.
+A year later, de Ravin had a lead role and was cast as Brenda Carter in the remake of The Hills Have Eyes.
 The film performed well at the box office.
 In 2007, Variety reported that she would be starring in the film Ball Don't Lie, which premiered at the 2008 Tribeca Film Festival, which arrived in cinemas early 2009.
 De Ravin appeared in William Dear's The Perfect Game, and appeared in the 2009 film Public Enemies as a bank teller named Barbara Patzke.

 De Ravin was cast in the movie adaption of the video game Onimusha, but due to producer Samuel Hadida's other project The Imaginarium of Doctor Parnassus, and star Heath Ledger's death, Hadida was forced to push back the release date of the film.
-Onimusha is postponed for an unknown amount of time and there is not any confirmation if De Ravin will continue the project.
-De Ravin filmed Remember Me in the summer of 2009.
+Onimusha was postponed for an unknown amount of time and eventually cancelled; there was not any confirmation if de Ravin would continue the project.
+She portrayed Alyssa "Ally" Craig in the romantic drama film Remember Me (2010) opposite Robert Pattinson.
 The film received its wide release on 12 March 2010.
+Remember Me accumulated $56 million at the worldwide box office.

 In 2012 she guest-starred as Belle on the ABC fantasy drama, Once Upon a Time.
 After sporadic appearances in the first season, she was promoted to a series regular in the second.
-In May 2017, it was announced that De Ravin would be departing the series after six seasons along with her co-stars Ginnifer Goodwin, Josh Dallas, Jared S. Gilmore and Rebecca Mader.
-Two months later, it was reported that De Ravin would be guest-starring in at least one episode of the series's seventh season.
+In May 2017, it was announced that de Ravin would be departing the series after six seasons along with her co-stars Ginnifer Goodwin, Josh Dallas, Jared S. Gilmore and Rebecca Mader.
+Two months later, it was reported that de Ravin would be guest-starring in at least one episode of the series's seventh season.
 That episode turned out to be the season's fourth, "Beauty".
 De Ravin also returned as Belle for the series finale, "Leaving Storybrooke".

 She was to star as Anthony LaPaglia's character's daughter in the new drama series Americana in 2012, but ABC passed on the pilot.
 She starred in the 2015 indie film The Submarine Kid.